FueledByOCHD/Realms-Invasion-Info-Center/Tools/Projects/RI_Projects_Todo.md

 - Add a Editor Components System
 - Add a Feature to check to see if User ID is acceptable
 - Add custom windows feature into the editor
+- Add component for developing c# projects
+- Update "Projects" system with ability to load projects from imported and user projects

 ### **Changes**